dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 acceleration in economic trends along with qualitative aspects of the crisis will cause it to elude understanding.

-It's critical to keep in mind that America has the status quo now.
-All other powers have a greater incentive to disrupt the economic status quo than we do in maintaining it.
+It's critical to keep in mind that America dominates the economic status quo now.
+Therefore, all other powers have a greater incentive to disrupt the status quo than we do in maintaining it.
+For them, it is easier to disrupt than it is for us to maintain.
+Foreign interests and information warfare have subverted American leftists into attacking the fundamentals American prosperity.
+They don't realize that it is American prosperity that provides the possibility of expansive social programs.
+Without these economic interests intact, the question is no longer whether we should finance entitlement programs, but whether we can at all.

 ### [Why Is This Crisis Different?]()

 Because there isn't enough liquidity and wealth distribution for people to keep up with their debt, it's a deflationary depression where inflationary measures are appealing to inject liquidity into the economy.
+Such inflationary measures include UBI and ELR.
 In doing so, the finance of budget deficits via credit drives inflation, which contributes to systemic instability in global currency markets.
 But unlike most depressions, various means of production should remain elevated through the use of technology.
-Because of automation's inversion of labor markets, this furthers income distribution disparity.
+Because of automation's inversion of labor markets, this furthers income distribution disparity, since the profites fall into singularly fewer hands.
+The 21st century economy rapidly converges into the control of fewer and fewer because of the nature of information and intellectual property.

+The outlook on economic expansion is bleak, so it cannot be assumed that increased profites will lead to increased tax volume to finance the governmental policy response.
 The liquidity to invest in smart-grid infrastructure and the development of emerging markets will be restricted.
 Further complicating matters, nations often respond to depressionary crises with warefare to artificially stimulate of